Blog

 “Wappalyzer is a browser extension that uncovers the technologies used on websites.
 It detects content management systems, eCommerce platforms, web servers, JavaScript frameworks, analytics tools and many more.”

-Wappalyzer is also a very easy browser add-on to install.
+It’s also a very easy web browser add-on to install.

-Once you have installed the Wappalyzer extension on your browser, icons will show up in your browser menu identifying which software is installed on the sites you are visiting …
+After installing Wappalyzer on your web browser, icons will appear in your browser menu allowing you to see which technologies are installed on the sites you are visiting …

-If you see the WordPress icon on your browser menu (as shown in the screen shot above), then the site uses WordPress.
+If you see the WordPress icon showing on the browser menu (as the above screen shot shows), then the site has been built with WordPress.

 (This is a WordPress site!)